Positive Reinforcement vs Positive Punishment – Which Is Effective?

 1. Natural Reinforcement

-These happen as a result of good behavior.
-No intervention is required, and good behavior is automatically rewarded.
+These happen as a result of good behaviour.
+No intervention is required, and good behaviour is automatically rewarded.
 A good example is a student studying hard and doing well in tests, due to which he gets good grades.

 2. Tangible Reinforcement